By Scott Ross

 The scenarists also altered Seberg, re-making her as a young, aspiring Hollywood actress, for which role Fuller hoped to cast either Jodie Foster or Kathleen Quinlan (he had to settle for Kristy McNichol.)
-Far more crucial to Fuller’s re-imagining of White Dog was his casting of the perennially underrated Paul Winfield as the (now unaligned) black trainer.
-Fuller and Hansen envisioned the character, called Keys in the movie, as a kind of questing anthropologist, obsessively determined to successfully perform, as he calls it, a knife-less lobotomy.
-The movie becomes Keys’ story far more than the girl’s (although McNichol got top billing.)
+Far more crucial to Fuller’s re-imagining of White Dog was his casting of the perennially underrated Paul Winfield as the (now religiously unaligned) black trainer.
+Fuller and Hansen envisioned the character, called Keys in the movie, as a kind of questing anthropologist, obsessively determined successfully to perform, as he calls it, a knife-less lobotomy.
+The movie becomes Keys’ story far more than the girl’s, although McNichol got top billing.

-As the Criterion release of White Dog makes clear—and as anyone with even a cursory familiarity with his life and career would know—Sam Fuller’s C.V. is rife with vivid examples of his loathing for racism: The integrated battalion of Steel Helmet; the interracial romance crucial to The Crimson Kimono; the young black student driven so mad by white bigotry that he imagines himself a Klansman in Shock Corridor.
+As the Criterion release of White Dog makes clear — and as anyone with even a cursory familiarity with his life and career would know — Samuel Fuller’s C.V. is rife with vivid examples of his loathing for racism: The integrated battalion of Steel Helmet; the interracial romance crucial to The Crimson Kimono; the young black student in Shock Corridor driven so mad by white bigotry that he imagines himself a Klansman.
 And although there are no black characters in Pickup on South Street, one is immediately struck by how uniquely integrated Fuller’s Manhattan is.
 To accuse this man of crafting a deliberately racist movie (how would he even hope to get away with that, even if he’d wanted to, on Paramount’s dime?) is a switch so staggering in its dramatic irony not even Sam Fuller himself could have made it up.

-About White Dog itself, one could nit-pick that a few of Fuller’s and Hansen’s lines of dialogue are crudely blunt, that the stained-glass image of St. Francis in the church where one of the dog’s victims seeks refuge is a bit too on-the-nose, and that McNichol is out of her depth.
-She isn’t bad.
-But you can’t help wishing Fuller had gotten Quinlan.
+About White Dog itself, one could nit-pick that a few of Fuller’s and Hansen’s lines of dialogue are crudely overstated, that the stained-glass image of St. Francis in the church where one of the dog’s victims seeks refuge is a bit too on-the-nose, and that McNichol is out of her depth.
+She isn’t bad, but you can’t help wishing Fuller had gotten Foster.

 What Keys’ ultimately achieves is at best a Pyrrhic victory; the process essentially drives the poor animal insane.
 There is no “cure,” as the trainer has hoped, for inculcated racism.
-It’s a heartrendigly logical conclusion to a movie that fully deserves, without recourse to sickening its audience with closely-observed violence and gore, the once noble, now emasculatingly over-used term “powerful.”
+It’s a heartrendingly logical conclusion to a movie that fully deserves, without recourse to sickening its audience with closely observed violence and gore, the once noble, now emasculatingly over-used term “powerful.”